test-fullautomation/python-jsonpreprocessor/doc/additional_doc/feature_documentation.rst

 Import the contents from other json files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This import feature allows user merges the content of other json files into the
+This import feature enables developers to take over the content of other json files into the
-json file, it also allows the nested importing means we can use import feature in
-the imported files.

-The import feature helps user distinguish the configuration parameters of each
-functions, purposes, variants, and so forth into the separate json files.
-Therefore,
-we can easy to understand and manage the configuration parameters of big project.
+current json file.
+A json file that is imported into another json file, can contain imports also
+(allows nested imports).

+A possible usecase for nested imports is to handle similar configuration parameters of different variants of a feature
+or a component within a bunch of several smaller files, instead of putting all parameter into only one large json file.

 **Example:**